Flexity Outlook (Toronto): Prototypes

 The first vehicle arrived in Toronto on September 25, 2012, by rail from the Thunder Bay plant to Canadian Pacific Railway's Lambton Yard near Runnymede Road and St. Clair Avenue West.

 It was loaded on a flatbed trailer and arrived at Harvey Shop at the Hillcrest Complex a few days later.
 Streetcar 4400 was the first of three test vehicles delivered for testing and technology verification.
 The carset has the same number as the wooden mockup streetcar.
 The new vehicle was unveiled to the public at the TTC's Hillcrest complex during a media conference on November 15, 2012.

 The TTC added a railway siding with an unloading ramp at the Hillcrest Complex for the unloading of Flexity Outlook streetcars shipped by Bombardier.
 (The ramp was not finished in time for the arrival of 4400.)
-A CLRV streetcar was used as a tractor to pull a new Flexity off of the railway flatcar and down the ramp.
+A CLRV streetcar was used as a tractor to pull a new Flexity Outlook off of the railway flatcar and down the ramp.

 Prototype vehicles 4401 and 4402 underwent almost a year of extensive testing in Toronto.
 That testing triggered a change to the design of the loading ramps, over which a wheelchair used to tilt.
 The vehicles would only become TTC property when their ramps are retrofitted to the new design.

 According to CEO Andy Byford in 2015, the first Flexity streetcars were so poorly manufactured that the TTC would not accept them for fear they would break down on bumpy city streets.
-At the Thunder Bay plant, when workers went to attach the under-frame to the sidewalls, they had found they were not square.
+At the Thunder Bay plant, when workers went to attach the under-frame to the sidewalls, they found they were not square.
 To solve the problem, they wanted to rivet the two pieces together.
 The TTC rejected that solution, as according to Byford, rivets pop.
 There were still issues with loose screws, wiring and electrical connectors as of May 2015.
 To address these problems, Bombardier retooled its Mexican operation in Ciudad Sahagún, Hidalgo (a former Concarril facility) and implemented new quality-assurance processes at Thunder Bay.